Tattoos might be more common than ever, but don't take the risks lightly. Understand basic safety precautions and

-Tattoos breach the skin, which means that skin infections and other complications are possible.
-Specific risks include:
+Tattoos breach the skin, which means that skin infections and other complications are possible, including:

 - Allergic reactions.
 Tattoo dyes — especially red, green, yellow and blue dyes — can cause allergic skin reactions, such as an itchy rash at the tattoo site.
 This can occur even years after you get the tattoo.

 - Skin infections.
 A skin infection is possible after tattooing.

 - Other skin problems.
 Sometimes an area of inflammation called a granuloma can form around tattoo ink.
 Tattooing also can lead to keloids — raised areas caused by an overgrowth of scar tissue.

 - Bloodborne diseases.
 If the equipment used to create your tattoo is contaminated with infected blood, you can contract various bloodborne diseases — including methicillin-resistant Staphylococcus aureus (MRSA), hepatitis B and hepatitis C.

 - MRI complications.
 Rarely, tattoos or permanent makeup might cause swelling or burning in the affected areas during magnetic resonance imaging (MRI) exams.
-In some cases, tattoo pigments can interfere with the quality of the image — such as when a person who has permanent eyeliner has an MRI of the eye.
+In some cases, tattoo pigments can interfere with the quality of the image.

-Medication or other treatment — including possible removal of the tattoo — might be needed if you experience an allergic reaction to the tattoo ink or you develop an infection or other skin problem near a tattoo.
+Medication or other treatment might be needed if you experience an allergic reaction to the tattoo ink or you develop an infection or other skin problem near a tattoo.

-Before you get a tattoo, ask yourself whether you truly want to invest in permanent body art.
-If you're unsure or worried that you might regret it someday, give yourself more time to think about it.
+Before you get a tattoo, think carefully about it.
+If you're unsure or worried that you might regret it, give it more time.
 Don't allow yourself to be pressured into getting a tattoo, and don't get a tattoo if you're under the influence of alcohol or drugs.

 Choose the location of the tattoo carefully.
 Consider whether you want the tattoo to be visible or hidden under clothing.
-Also remember that weight gain — including pregnancy weight gain — might distort the tattoo or otherwise affect its appearance.
+Also remember that weight gain — including pregnancy weight gain — might distort the tattoo or affect its appearance.